This activity is aimed at schools & families to help discover the wonder of Roman objects in our collection.

 Take a good look at both bracelets

 What do you see, notice and wonder about them?
-What type of woman would have worn them, rich, poor, slave, commanders wife or daughter, etc?
+What type of woman would have worn them, rich, poor, slave, commanders wife or daughter?

 Now it’s your turn

-Using materials, you have around the house, try and make your own bracelets.
+Using materials you have around the house or in school, try and make your own bracelets.
 Will they be simple or decorated?

 More online activities to enjoy

 Unfortunately at this current time we can not offer our full family programmes in the museums but we have created lots of online learning activities for you to enjoy.